AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 * The option to build analyses of user journeys within Journey canvas or to automatically create them based on Journey Optimizer journeys.

-## Journey canvas and Fallout visualizations
+## Choose between Journey canvas and Fallout visualizations

 Journey canvas visualizations are similar to [Fallout visualizations](/help/analysis-workspace/visualizations/fallout/fallout-flow.md), in that both visualizations show where persons left (fell out) and continued through (fell through) a predefined sequence of pages.